williamdlees/receptor_utils/README.md

 the creation of custom IgBlast databases.
 Please see the [documentation](https://williamdlees.github.io/receptor_utils/_build/html/introduction.html) for further details.

+Changes in version 0.0.48:
+- Added an option to make_igblast_ndm to specify CDR positions, for use with IMGT-gapped germline sets that do not follow the canonical alignment.
+Added further explanation to the documentation.

 Changes in version 0.0.47:
-- write_csv now takes a n optional scan_all argument.
+- write_csv now takes an optional scan_all argument.
 If True, all records to be added are scanned for keywords and the columns are extended to include keywords found in any records

 Changes in version 0.0.46: